 The global distribution deal with Epredia follows Paige's closing of a $125 million round of Series C financing earlier this year.

 At ACLA's annual meeting, a panel discussed how machine learning, artificial intelligence, telehealth, and at-home testing have gained traction throughout the laboratory industry.

 The companies have agreed to join their respective technologies into an integrated product for artificial intelligence-based prostate cancer diagnosis.

 Paige said it will use the financing to expand its geographic footprint as it accelerates the development of artificial intelligence-based clinical applications, biomarkers, and diagnostic tests.

-The Boston-based company said it will use the funding in part to continue refining its artificial intelligence-powered pathology research platform.
+The company said it will use the funding to continue development of its computational technologies, biomarkers, and diagnostics, as well as for new hires.

 The firm said that its AI-based breast cancer detection software, Paige Breast, draws a pathologist's attention to concerning features on a breast tissue slide.

 Scale Venture Partners led the Series B round with participation from Hitachi Ventures.
 Proscia raised $8.3 million in its Series A round in 2018.